MyronKoch-dev/LECTURE-resources-ver-0.1/README.md

 Make sure you have active accounts with [GitHub](https://github.com) and [Vercel](https://vercel.com).
 If you don't have either account, please create them before proceeding.

 #### One-Click Deployment

-Click the button below to:
+- Click the button below,
+- Then select (or add) your github account,
+- Then name the repo:

+From there, the Vercel/Github automation will:
 1. Clone this repo to your GitHub account
 2. Deploy the app to Vercel with CI/CD
 3. Enable automatic deployments on future pushes